AmirhosseinR/e-prop-on-gsc/README.md

 The code used in the paper was written and tested on TensorFlow version 1 and then it was modified to TensorFlow version 2.

-The repository includes three sub-folders:
+The repository includes five sub-folders:

 - preprocess: Use Mel-Frequency Campestral Coefficients (MFCCs) to extract features and save it to files.
 One should run it ones before training to generate dataset.
   - We used the codes from `https://github.com/douglas125/SpeechCmdRecognition` repository and modified a few lines to satisfy our requirements.